runalsh/kopf-kubernetes-operator/README.md

-Trying to make Kubernetes operaTtor with kopf for nginx deploy
+Trying to make Kubernetes operator with kopf for nginx deploy